pavitramallireddy-tech/waypoint-travel-app/README.md

 2. On Vercel/Netlify: import the repo, framework preset "Vite," build command `npm run build`, output directory `dist`.
 3. Add the three `VITE_...` environment variables in the host's project settings (not in the repo).
 4. Deploy, then open the live URL in a private/incognito window to confirm it works without any local `.env.local`.
+5. On Vercel specifically, check **Settings → Deployment Protection** is set to disabled/public — it defaults to requiring a Vercel login on some account tiers, which will block visitors from viewing the live site.

 ## Design notes